 Second Pillar: Building emotional connections

-Email marketers who weave personalization into their brand communications, can get their clients’ attention and through it, they can create emotional attachments that will last.
+Email marketers who weave personalization, can get their clients’ attention and through it, they can create emotional attachments that will last.

 In the same way that the masons in the story were invested in helping the knight build his castle, forming connections with our customers builds the kind of loyalty that puts modern brands ahead.